Compound Interest: A Ridiculously Easy Way to Get Rich

 Or more simply, it’s ‘interest on interest’.

 The chart below shows you how much your savings would have accrued over the years if you started at 25, 35, and even at 40 with twice the savings.

-And if you applied this to investments, the earlier you start contributing to your portfolio, the more money you’ll see by retirement.
+The earlier you start building and contributing to your investment portfolio, the more money you’ll see by retirement.

-So How Does Compound Interest Work?
+How Does Compound Interest Work?

 After completing their degrees at a local university, they started work together at the age of 24.

-Jennifer and Samantha do not have experience with investing and never talked about what their plans were to retire by 62.
-Here’s what happens.
+Jennifer and Samantha DO NOT have experience with investing and never talked about what their plans would be like in order to retire by 62 years old.

 “Aiya chill lah… I’m only 24 leh.
 Looooong way to retirement.”

 The great news is that after all those years of investing, they’ve both accumulated a sizeable retirement fund.

 Before we look at their balance, we’re going to assume a few things here: